curiousoffice/playbook/README.rst

 Deployment
 ==========

-We focus on the client's product as much as possible and outsource operations as much as possible to external services.
-This saves time and money.
+In order to save time and money, we focus as much as possible on the client’s product and the outsource operations to external services.

 Checklist
 ---------

 - We have found that a short checklist is valuable when setting up a new production environment or preparing for a launch:
 - Are we using a concurrent web server?
-See how to set up Nginx.
 - Are long-running processes such as email delivery being run in background jobs?
-See how to set up delayed Job.
+(See how to set up delayed Job)
 - Are there redundant (at least two) web and background processes running?
 - Are we using SSL?
-See "SSL Certificates" section below.
+(See "SSL Certificates" section below)
 - Are API requests being made via a separate subdomain (api.example.com)?
-Even if the same app, this gives us architectural flexibility in the future.
+Even if the same app, this gives us architectural flexibility in the future
 - Are deploys done manually at a scheduled time when teammates are fresh and available if something goes wrong?
 - Do deploys follow a well-documented script?
 - Are we sending logs to a remote logging service?
-See How to integrate Sentry.
+(See How to integrate Sentry)
 - Are we using a AWS RDS service?
-See AWS production databases.
+See AWS production databases
 - Are we monitoring performance and uptime?
-See `New Relic<https://newrelic.com/>`_.
+See `New Relic<https://newrelic.com/>`_

 Domain Names
 ------------

-We suggest to use `Domize<https://domize.com/>`_ to see what's available.
+We suggest using `Domize<https://domize.com/>`_ to see what's available.
-Use `DNSimple<https://dnsimple.com/>`_ to buy and maintain domain names If the client doesn’t have a domain registered yet.
+Use `DNSimple<https://dnsimple.com/>`_ to buy and maintain domain names if a client doesn’t hasn't registered a domain name yet.

 SSL Certificates
 ----------------